 The different surgical laminectomy procedures are the types of surgeries designed according to an individual patient's exact requirements.
 Such methods might include bilateral spinal laminectomy, which provides for the removal of the lamina on both sides of the vertebra or unilateral laminotomy, which only involves the excision of the lamina from one of the sides.
 The popularity of procedures, such as endoscopic techniques, which can at the same time reduce tissue damage and expedite recovery, is likewise on the rise.

-The primary aims of laminectomy surgery for the lumbar area consist of decompressing the neural tissue and restoring leg function.
+The primary aim of laminectomy surgery for the lumbar area consist of decompressing the neural tissue and restoring leg function.
 With the method of widening the spinal canal and reducing the pressure on the nerve, the surgery strives to ease symptoms like neurogenic claudication (while walking or bending backward legs pain) and to improve lower back and leg mobility and functionality.

 Lumbar laminectomy is a surgery procedure for those having problems with their back, mainly when the spinal canal is too small.
 This compression can squeeze the nerves in the spine, producing the sensation of pain, weakness, or numbness in the legs or buttocks.
 If the symptoms do not respond to other treatments, such as physical therapy or medicine, the doctor will suggest a lumbar laminectomy as the next step.